Foster Care

 Foster parents can specify preferences for the age, gender, and other characteristics of the child they wish to foster.

-However, it’s important to remain flexible — becoming a foster parent is more about helping children in need.
-The goal of the foster care matching process is to meet the needs of children in care.
+However, it’s important to remain flexible — becoming a foster parent is about helping children in need and discovering the impact you can make with such a life-changing commitment.

 How much will I have to work with a child’s birth family?

-How do I support a the education of a child in care?
+How do I support the education of a child in foster care?

-Foster parents can support a child’s education by working closely with teachers and school counselors, creating a conducive learning environment at home, and addressing any special educational needs.
+Foster parents can support a child’s education by working closely with teachers and school counselors, creating a comfortable learning environment at home, and helping with any special educational needs.

 This collaboration helps ensure the child receives the support they need to succeed in school.